LiliaFramework/Lilia/docs/structures/module.md

 ## Module Configuration

--   **`MODULE.name`:** Specifies the name of the module, which is "Core - Permissions" in this case.
+-   **`MODULE.name`:** Specifies the name of the module, which is "A Module" in this case.
 This variable identifies the module.

 -   **`MODULE.author`:** Indicates the author of the module.
 It can be a STEAMID64 or Name.
 Replace "76561198312513285" with the actual author information.